Actindo-AG/Documentation/CommerceCloud/UserInterface/01_Connections.md

 **Custom inventory fields**

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Apply from default*
+    Enable this toggle to apply the default value to the custom inventory fields.
+The default value is displayed read-only in the fields after activation.
+By default, this toggle is disabled.

-- [SAVE]
+- [Save]
     Click this button to save any changes made.

 - [x] *Handle inventory custom field*
     Select the checkbox to import the custom inventory fields from Salesforce Commerce Cloud and also maintain them in Actindo.
+Leave the checkbox unchecked to ignore any custom inventory fields from Salesforce Commerce Cloud.